freezecoder/vcfToTable/README.md

 Description
 ================

-Run basic snpEff annotation on a variant call format  VCF file and then convert this output to a wide table
+Run basic snpEff annotation on a variant call format  VCF file and then convert this output to a wide table.

 Requirements
 =====================

+A UNIX/Linux environment is ideal for running this pipeline.
+I've been running this on Mac OSX and Ubuntu OS.
+This is a command line program.

 Bioinformatics tools